Data Minimization and Avoiding the Over-Retention of Personal Information

 - How long organizations may keep different types of data.

-- The various ways organizations must protect this data.
+- The various ways organizations must protect or dispose of this data.

-Consequently, organizations not only spend money to store data that lacks value, but also to perpetuate latent liabilities that grow more serious with time.
+Consequently, organizations not only spend money to store data that lacks value but may also perpetuate latent liabilities that grow more serious with time.

-The legislative and regulatory environment has shifted in the past few years.
+In this regard, the legislative and regulatory environment has shifted in the past several years.
 Spearheaded by new data privacy and cybersecurity mandates, organizations are increasingly restricted to:

 - Collecting only the personal data they absolutely need.

-- Using data only for the explicit purposes for which they collected it.
+- Using personal data only for the explicit purposes for which they collected it.

 Organizations that stray from these data minimization dictates do so at their peril.
 As a result, many organizations now view the defensible disposition of ROT, particularly personal data, with renewed interest and a sense of urgency.